dikang/MOSIS2-import-scripts/README.md

 Note:
 - All forms create tickets except NDA Information Collection form.
+- HubSpot users must not use the NDA Information Collection form directly.
+It is used in HubSpot Email template.

 ---

 ## ✅ Post-Import Checklist

-- [ ] Verify deal pipelines and stages.
+- [ ] Verify deal pipelines and stages and make changes.
 - [ ] Confirm attachments are linked.
 - [ ] Validate Notes content.
 - [ ] Check comment imports.